betfair/cougar-documentation/legacy/Waiting_for_Cougar_to_Start.md

 The requirements are simply:

 1. a component needs to be notified when Cougar has started up (typically it shouldn't "start" until Cougar has started)
 2. a component may need to be notified only _after_ other components are notified (ie. it should be possible to specify dependencies)
 3. it is desirable to be able to invoke an arbitrary method on a  POJO instead of the POJO having to implement a listener interface. (viz.
 Spring's `depends-on` bean attribute).

-{info}
-The most notable components using this mechanism are `SpringAwareCacheFactory` and dependent beans like `TangosolLeaderElector` and `DeltaCacheManager`.
+*The most notable components using this mechanism are `SpringAwareCacheFactory` and dependent beans like `TangosolLeaderElector` and `DeltaCacheManager`.
 These are not started as part of Spring context initialisation because of Coherence oddities.
-If we solved the Coherence problem these components could be started up inline, but the functionality remains useful.
+If we solved the Coherence problem these components could be started up inline, but the functionality remains useful.*
-{info}

-{info}
-It is worth drawing a distinction between "initialising" and "starting" components.
+*It is worth drawing a distinction between "initialising" and "starting" components.
 Spring describes the `init-method` functionality as a way of doing a bit of work to set up the bean's state, after all properties have been set by Spring.
-You could see this as being different to how we often use the functionality to "start" a component (particularly components which fire off their own threads, or start interacting with external components).
+You could see this as being different to how we often use the functionality to "start" a component (particularly components which fire off their own threads, or start interacting with external components).*
-{info}

 ## The easy way to register a listener